 We’ll start with the HEPA part.
 HEPA stands for High Efficiency Particulate Air.
 A true HEPA filter is considered to offer the best filtration possible.
 HEPA air filters can filter out 99.97% of particles that are 3 micron and larger.
 That’s great news for allergy sufferers but bad news for your HVAC system.

 It takes a heavy-duty furnace filter to provide that much filtration.
-Typically what happens is that the HEPA filter restricts air flow.
-This can affect the comfort inside, but more importantly it can cause the HVAC to work harder and wear out parts prematurely.
+Typically, the HEPA filter restricts air flow.
+This can affect comfort inside, but more importantly, it can cause the HVAC to work harder and wear out parts prematurely.

 Washable air filters are also problematic.
-For starters, cleaning pet fur out of a washable furnace filter isn’t always easy.
+Cleaning pet fur out of a washable furnace filter isn’t always easy.
 Second, most washable air filters have a low MERV rating that won’t adequately remove pet dander.

 You’re better off using a disposable pleated air filter and putting a portable air purifier with a true HEPA filter in rooms where you need additional filtration.